Engaging and fostering stakeholder participation to help DOE-EM effectively execute its missions

 Typically CRESP organizes these reviews, but CRESP-supported researchers also participate in review mechanisms and tasks when their participation, and CRESP-support of their review work, is identified.
 CRESP reviews have often shaped major nuclear waste decisions such as specific restoration options, performance assessments, and environmental impact statements.

-Ongoing training, internships, and workshops for continuing professional education as well as undergraduate and graduate student education
+Ongoing training, career programs, and workshops for continuing professional education as well as undergraduate and graduate student education

 The educational function of CRESP is ongoing and multi-dimensional in that it: